CallaRudolph/php-address-book/README.md

 * It allows the user to delete all contacts from the root path '/' and displays confirmation of deletion on '/delete_contacts' URL.
   * Example Input: User presses 'Delete' button on root path '/'
   * Example Output: User is directed to '/delete_contacts' URL, where confirmation of contact list deletion is displayed.
 The root path will now show an empty address book.
+* It allows the user to search the contact list by name (on the root path '/') to retrieve a full contact match.
+The search match will display on the '/search_contacts' URL.
+  * Example Input: User searches for 'rudolph' on root path '/'
+  * Example Output: User is directed to '/search_contacts' URL, where the match is returned: 'Calla Rudolph, Phone: 503.333.3333'

 ## Technologies Used